Skip to content

 • Physical Activity: Regular, moderate exercise (like walking or yoga) helps burn off excess adrenaline before it can damage your blood vessels.

-• Time Management: Prioritizing tasks helps eliminate the "rushed" feeling that keeps your body in a state of high-alert.
+• Time Management: Prioritizing tasks helps eliminate the "rushed" feeling that keeps your body in a state of high alert.

 One often overlooked aspect of stress management and kidney health is how stress depletes the very minerals your kidneys need to stay healthy.
 High cortisol levels can lead to the "wasting" of magnesium and potassium through the urine.
-These minerals are essential for maintaining the electrical gradient that allows kidneys to filter waste without damaging their own cell walls.
+These minerals are essential for maintaining the electrical gradient that allows the kidneys to filter waste without damaging their own cell walls.
 When stress is chronic, your kidneys aren't just under pressure—they are running low on the raw materials required for repair.
 Addressing this depletion is a critical pillar of any clinical renal support protocol.

 Learn more about the connection between immune health and kidneys here.